Skip to main content

 It’s crucial that you and your child attend all their appointments, such as eye tests, scans in hospital and check-ups with the paediatrician, which should include a blood pressure check.

-It is common for children with NF1 to have disrupted sleep patterns, which you should discuss this with your medical team.
+It is not common for children with NF1 to have sleep problems, which you should discuss this with your medical team.
 Options are available including prescribed medication such as melatonin.

 As with all children, your child should be encouraged to eat a health balanced diet, which is not always easy.
 They might need additional supplements such as Vitamin D, which your healthcare practitioner may want to discuss with you after a blood test.

 You might want to find out if there are any clinical research studies currently enrolling that may be suitable for you and your child.
-Search ClinicalTrials.gov to see what’s out there.
+Search on clinicaltrials.gov to see what’s out there.
 Always ask your doctor if you’re unsure about anything.

 You may also find your child needs more help at school, ensure your child’s educational placement is informed, including the school nurse, of the possible learning and health implications of NF1.